olimorris/persisted.nvim/README.md

   save_dir = vim.fn.expand(vim.fn.stdpath("data") .. "/sessions/"), -- directory where session files are saved
-  silent = false, -- silent nvim message when sourcing session file use_git_branch = false, -- create session files based on the branch of a git enabled repository autosave = true, -- automatically save session files when exiting Neovim should_autosave = nil, -- function to determine if a session should be autosaved autoload = false, -- automatically load the session for the cwd on Neovim startup
+  silent = false, -- silent nvim message when sourcing session file use_git_branch = false, -- create session files based on the branch of a git enabled repository default_branch = "main", -- the branch to load if a session file is not found for the current branch autosave = true, -- automatically save session files when exiting Neovim should_autosave = nil, -- function to determine if a session should be autosaved autoload = false, -- automatically load the session for the cwd on Neovim startup